hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Use round/to before form

 [19:15:15](#1667330115215XqNnQ:gitter.im) <hiiamboris (NOT THIS ONE)>:
-Float formatting and simple can not belong to the same sentence í ½í¸‰
+Float formatting and simple can not belong to the same sentence ğŸ˜‰

 [19:15:39](#1667330139217SNCOu:gitter.im) <greggirwin (Gregg Irwin)>:
 @ldci that won't pad zeros on the right.
 Someday we'll get `format` as standard.
 In the meantime, @luce80, you'll have to use the experimental formatting work from me or @hiiamboris.